imsoumyajitbag/stockValueSV/README.md

 #### `uvicorn main:app --reload`

+# You can import the xlsx file downloading from screener app for any stock and then check out the features of the product

 # Go to folder value-stock-vs to start the react server

 # Getting Started with Create React App